singh1114/best/_posts/2020-10-18-deep-dive-into-python-metaclasses.md

 # <__main__.Tutorial object at 0x7fd92c1500f0>
 ```

-as we can see the instance of the `Tutorial` class tells us that this is an object of the main Tutorial object at some location.
+As we can see the instance of the `Tutorial` class tells us that this is an object of the main Tutorial object at some location.

 Now just print the class itself -